 There are two ways you can go with preparing and filing a patent application for your mobile app idea – you can hire a patent attorney, or you can do it yourself.

 Patent attorneys are attorneys that have technical training and legal training.
 Because mobile apps involve technical aspects of software and also involve constantly changing legal aspects about patenting software, you’ll want to use a patent attorney that has specific experience in software and in software patents.

 If you want to learn more about how I can help patent your app idea, please use the button below to schedule a no-cost consult with me.

 If you are considering the do-it-yourself route, I’d say that if you are a developer that is good at diagramming your software in flowcharts or through other graphics and you feel that you can adequately describe your software in writing, then the DIY route might be ok for you.
 If you aren’t comfortable with software diagrams and written description, it is probably best to use the services of a patent attorney.

-If you are interested in the DIY route, contact me and I can point you to some helpful resources.
 My email is firstname.lastname@example.org or use the button below to set up a consult with me.
 There is no charge for the consult.

 Example Costs for preparing and filing a patent application for a mobile app idea

 Provisional Utility Patent Application for an App

 Legal fees $8,400 and up